-To perform a Program/Erase Suspend, the \overline{CS} pin must first be asserted, and the opcode of 75h must be clocked into the device.
+To perform a Program/Erase Suspend, the \overline{CS} pin must first be asserted, and the 75h opcode must be clocked into the device.
 No address bytes need to be clocked into the device, and any data clocked in after the opcode is ignored.
 When the \overline{CS} pin is deasserted, the program or erase operation currently in progress is suspended.
-The Suspend (E_SUS or P_SUS) bits in the Write Status Register then are set to the logical 1 state.
-In addition, the RDY/BSY bit in the Status Register indicates that the device is ready for another operation.
+The Suspend (E_SUS or P_SUS) bits in the Write Status Register are set to the logical 1 state to indicate that the program or erase operation has been suspended.
+Also, the \overline{RDY}/BSY bit in the Status Register indicates that the device is ready for another operation.
 The complete opcode must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on a byte boundary (multiples of eight bits); otherwise, no suspend operation is performed.

 A program operation is not allowed to a block that has been erase suspended.
-If a program operation is attempted to an erase suspended block, the program operation stops, and the WEL bit in the Status Register is reset to 0.
+If a program operation is attempted to an erase suspended block, then the program operation aborts, and the WEL bit in the Status Register is reset to a logical 0 state.
 Likewise, an erase operation is not allowed to a block that included the page that has been program suspended.
-If attempted, the erase operation stops, and the WEL bit in the Status Register is reset to 0.
+If attempted, the erase operation aborts, and the WEL bit in the Status Register is reset to a logical 0 state.